-The whole movie is practically made of heartwarming moments, but my favorite is actually a small and subtle one: Daniel is Sam's stepfather, and all through the movie Sam has called him Daniel... right up until Daniel says they have to follow Joanna to the airport, to which Sam says, "Okay, Dad."
-He then immediately follows it up with a Crowning Moment of Funny by adding, "Let's go get the shit kicked out of us by love."
+- The whole movie is practically made of heartwarming moments, but for a small and subtle one: Daniel is Sam's stepfather, and all through the movie Sam has called him Daniel... right up until Daniel says they have to follow Joanna to the airport, to which Sam says, "Okay, Dad."
+He then immediately follows it up with a Funny Moment by adding, "Let's go get the shit kicked out of us by love."

 "Would you stay, knowing life would always be a little bit worse?
 Or would you cut and run?"

 - A rather subtle one when the Prime Minister sneaks into the Christmas concert and runs into his sister (Karen, as listed above, who has just found out about the necklace thing).
 She's shocked to see him and gives him this huge bear hug, visibly on the verge of tears, thinking he's there to see her kids perform- and clearly needing someone to lean on.

 - Jamie's proposal at the end, especially with a whole group of people following him to the restaurant.

 - Daisy's school's act in the talent show.
 It's ridiculously cute.

 - After Billy Mack makes #1, he's invited to a party at Elton John's, and we see his loyal manager sitting alone at Christmas.
 Then there's a knock at the door...and it turns out to be Billy, who's decided to abandon the party in order to spend Christmas with his one die-hard fan.